oracle/tribuo/docs/PackageOverview.md

 a math library, and common modules shared across prediction types.

 - Core - (artifactID: `tribuo-core`, package root: `org.tribuo`) Provides the main classes and interfaces:
-  - Dataset - A list of Examples plus associated feature information, such as the number of categories for categorical features, or the mean and variance in the case of real-valued features.
+  - `Dataset` - A list of `Example`s plus associated feature information, such as the number of categories for categorical features, or the mean and variance in the case of real-valued features.
-  - DataSource - A list of Examples processed from some other format and accompanied by the provenance describing the source and processing of these Examples.
+  - `DataSource` - A list of `Example`s processed from some other format and accompanied by the provenance describing the source and processing of these `Example`s.
-  - Example - An array or list of String and value pairs.
-The Example is typed with a subclass of Output that represents the appropriate type of response.
+  - `Example` - An array or list of String and value pairs.
+The `Example` is typed with a subclass of Output that represents the appropriate type of response.
-  - Feature - An immutable tuple of String and value.
+  - `Feature` - An immutable tuple of String and value.
 The String is the feature name, which is used as the feature's unique identifier.
-  - FeatureMap - A map from String to VariableInfo objects.
+  - `FeatureMap` - A map from String to `VariableInfo` objects.
 When immutable, it also contains feature id numbers, although these should be treated as an implementation detail and not relied upon.
-  - Model - A class that can make predictions of a specific Output type.
+  - `Model` - A class that can make predictions of a specific `Output` type.
-  - Output - An interface denoting the type of output: regression, multi-label, multi-class, clustering, or anomaly detection.
+  - `Output` - An interface denoting the type of output: regression, multi-label, multi-class, clustering, or anomaly detection.
-  - OutputInfo - An interface representing information about the output.
+  - `OutputInfo` - An interface representing information about the output.
-  - Trainer - A class that generates Models based on a Dataset of a specific output type.
+  - `Trainer` - A class that generates `Model`s based on a `Dataset` of a specific output type.
-  - Prediction - A class that stores the output of a Model when presented with an Example for labeling.
+  - `Prediction` - A class that stores the output of a `Model` when presented with an `Example` for labeling.
 It contains scores for each of the predicted labels.
 These scores may optionally be a probability distribution.
-  - VariableInfo - A class representing information about the feature, e.g., the number of times it occurred in the dataset.
+  - `VariableInfo` - A class representing information about the feature, e.g., the number of times it occurred in the dataset.
 - Core contains several other packages.
-  - dataset - Datasets which provide a view on another dataset, either subsampling it or excluding features below a threshold.
+  - `dataset` - `Dataset`s which provide a view on another dataset, either subsampling it or excluding features below a threshold.
-  - datasource - Implementations of DataSource which operate on in-memory or simple on-disk formats.
+  - `datasource` - Implementations of `DataSource` which operate on in-memory or simple on-disk formats.
-  - ensemble - Base classes and interfaces for ensemble models.
+  - `ensemble` - Base classes and interfaces for ensemble models.
-  - evaluation - Base evaluation classes for all output types.
+  - `evaluation` - Base evaluation classes for all output types.
 This package also includes evaluation-related classes for cross-validation and train-test splitting.
-  - hash - An implementation of feature hashing which obfuscates any feature names that are stored in a Model.
+  - `hash` - An implementation of feature hashing which obfuscates any feature names that are stored in a `Model`.
 Hashing prevents feature names from leaking out of the training data.
-  - provenance - Provenance classes for Tribuo.
+  - `provenance` - Provenance classes for Tribuo.
 Provenance tracks the location and transformations of datasets, the parameters of trainers, and other useful information.
-  - sequence - A sequence prediction API.
+  - `sequence` - A sequence prediction API.
-  - transform - A feature transformation package that can be applied to a full dataset or to individual features matched via regexes.
+  - `transform` - A feature transformation package that can be applied to a full dataset or to individual features matched via regexes.
 It also contains wrapping trainers (trainers that wrap another trainer to provide additional functionality) and wrapping models to ensure that the same transformations are always applied at prediction time.
-  - util - Utilities for basic operations such as for working with arrays and random samples.
+  - `util` - Utilities for basic operations such as for working with arrays and random samples.
 - Data - (artifactID `tribuo-data`, package root: `org.tribuo.data`) provides classes which deal with sampled data, columnar data, csv files and text inputs.
 The user is encouraged to provide their own text processing infrastructure implementation, as the one here is fairly basic.
-  - columnar - The columnar package provides many useful base classes for extracting features from columnar data.
+  - `columnar` - The columnar package provides many useful base classes for extracting features from columnar data.
-  - csv - Builds on the columnar package and supplies infrastructure for working with CSV and other delimiter separated data.
+  - `csv` - Builds on the columnar package and supplies infrastructure for working with CSV and other delimiter separated data.
-  - sql - Builds on the columnar package and supplies infrastructure for working with JDBC sources.
+  - `sql` - Builds on the columnar package and supplies infrastructure for working with JDBC sources.
-  - text - Text processsing infrastructure interfaces and an example implementation.
+  - `text` - Text processing infrastructure interfaces and an example implementation.
 - Json - (artifactID `tribuo-json`, package root: `org.tribuo.json`) provides functionality for loading from json data sources, and for stripping provenance out of a model.
 - Math - (artifactID `tribuo-math`, package root: `org.tribuo.math`) provides a linear algebra library for working with both sparse and dense vectors and matrices.
-  - kernel - a set of kernel functions for use in the SGD package (and elsewhere).
+  - `kernel` - a set of kernel functions for use in the SGD package (and elsewhere).
-  - la - a linear algebra library containing functions used in the SGD implementation.
+  - `la` - a linear algebra library containing functions used in the SGD implementation.
 It is not a full BLAS.
-  - optimisers - a set of stochastic gradient descent algorithms, including SGD with Momentum, AdaGrad, AdaDelta, RMSProp and several others.
-AdaGrad should be considered the default algorithm since it works best across the widest range of linear SGD problems.
+  - `optimisers` - a set of stochastic gradient descent algorithms, including `SGD` with Momentum, `AdaGrad`, `AdaDelta`, `RMSProp` and several others. `AdaGrad` should be considered the default algorithm since it works best across the widest range of linear SGD problems.
-  - util - various util classes for working with arrays, vectors and matrices.
+  - `util` - various util classes for working with arrays, vectors and matrices.

 ## Multi-class Classification